ivangfr/keycloak-clustered/README.md

 - Wait a bit until the virtual machines get started.
 It will take some time.

-- Once all the execution of the command `vagrant up` finishes, we can check the state of all active Vagrant environments
+- Once the execution of the command `vagrant up` finishes, we can check the state of all active Vagrant environments
   ```
   vagrant status
   ```